Way of Seeing Coltrane (IV)

 It's a version of things that hark back to when younger cultures had a more spiritual/visceral connection to sound and its effects.
 Coleman did say he wanted to play the sky at night like a chart.
 Coltrane wanted to make it rain, and the ancient folks actually could do physical things with sound (and people wonder why the contribution of these icons are so important!).Robert Mitchell, via e-mail

-Dr Mick Wright from Newcastle University wrote to correct me on a naming of a scale in Part III, which I have rectified (what I had called the harmonic major was in fact the "melodic major"); this then led me to think about the names of the scales from other cultures.
+Dr Mick Wright from Newcastle University wrote to correct me on a naming of a scale in Part III, which I rectified (what I had called the harmonic major was in fact the "melodic major"); only to then get it wrong AGAIN, but this time be corrected on the mode by Lee Tomboulian.
+Either way, the scale then led me to think about the names of the scales from other cultures.

 It's not unreasonable to think that Coltrane would have more than one approach to a single progression.
 Every account of him points to his studiousness and intelligence; he wrote things down and he read widely to continue his quest for spiritual expression.
 In Part III, I talk about the possibility of describing the minor third-perfect fourth movement in ways different from the "three tonic" system.
 One of those ways is to think of alterations of descending major seconds, which I began thinking about three years ago or so.
 But this is based on what I heard in the music and not on anything Coltrane said.
 Another is in the comments of Part II, where I created a model of the drawing that could move.